sasjs/sasjs.io/docs/sasjs-core.md

 options insert=(sasautos="/your/path/macrocore/meta"));
 ```

-The finaly deployment option, if you are building web apps, is Node Package Manager - simply run `npm install macrocore` in your project repository.
+The final deployment option, if you are building web apps, is Node Package Manager - simply run `npm install @sasjs/core` in your project repository.
 Using [sasjs-cli](/sasjs-cli) you can compile these macros into your web services at build time, and lock them to a particular release.

 ## Useful Features